Save Time at the Airport with TSA PreCheck®

 How does it work?

-When an eligible Rapid Rewards Member receives notification that he/she is eligible to opt-in to the program and chooses to participate or a Passenger includes a Known Traveler Number within a reservation, Southwest Airlines will share certain information with the TSA Secure Flight System.
+When an eligible Rapid Rewards Member receives notification that he/she is eligible for expedited screening, Southwest Airlines will share certain information with the TSA Secure Flight System.

-Note: Only reservations booked after opting-in are eligible for TSA PreCheck.
+Note: Only reservations booked after you become eligible will qualify for expedited screening.